KevinDGnanih/kg-portfolio/README.md

 ## Features

 - Interactive 3D visualization of stars.
-- Beautiful color and size attenuation for stars.
+- Beautiful colour and size attenuation for stars.

 ## Future Improvements